-This handbook is intended as a supplement to the current West Chester University Graduate catalog and other university publications.
-The handbook has been prepared to provide you with useful information about the department and the Master of Science degree in Nursing.
-You are strongly encouraged to keep this handbook throughout your course of study.
-You will find it helpful in planning and recording your progress in your program and useful at a later date in reconstructing portions of your professional credentials.
+This handbook supplements the current West Chester University Graduate catalog and other university publications.
+The guide includes useful information for your success in the Program.
+You are strongly encouraged to keep and refer to this handbook throughout your course of study.

-Please note that the material in this handbook is subject to change as University and/or department policies are revised.
-Department advisors will attempt to keep you informed about department and Graduate Studies policies.
-Ultimately, however, it is still your responsibility to complete all requirements, conform to policies which are in force and meet all deadlines.
-Periodic checking of the department and University website and consultation with your advisor can help to prevent an untimely delay in your date of graduation or problems with your clinical experiences.
+Please note that the material in this handbook is subject to change as University or department policies are revised.
+Your advisor is there to guide you, but it is still your responsibility to complete all requirements, conform to policies that are in force, and meet all deadlines.
+Periodic checking of the Department and University website and consultation with your advisor can help to prevent an untimely delay in your date of graduation or problems with your practice experiences.

-We look forward to a rewarding association with you and hope that you will take advantage of all that our department and the University have to offer.
+We look forward to a rewarding association with you and hope that you will take advantage of all that our Department and the University have to offer.